modalitysystems/oneconsultation-docs/recording_setup.md

 ## Introduction

 Recording in OneConsultation is an additional feature which can be enabled on a per-room basis as required.
 Recording is started on-demand via the Admin Portal, and uses an additional concurrency license.
-Recording processing and storage happens in the customer's own tenant and therefore requires additional setup before it can be enabled.
+Recording processing and storage happens in the your own tenant and therefore requires additional setup before it can be enabled.

+Processing and storing video consumes Azure resource.
+Because recording processing and storage happens in your tenant, you are responsible for these costs.
+You can use the [Azure Pricing Calculator template](https://azure.com/e/19775a2a6ec843218a9b6c526ab1dc69) to calculate an approximation of costs.
+(Note that Part 2 of the cost calculation includes a 6x multipler, so for 10 hours of video, use a value of 60).

 ## Set up